nathco/Export-More/README.md

 ## Installation
 1. Download and open `Export-More-master.zip`
 2. Locate and double-click `Export-More.sketchplugin`
-3. Locate the `GIFX` file in the plugin bundle and double-click to activate
+3. Locate the `GIFX` file in the bundle and double-click ( only if plugin fails after install )

 ## GIF: Animated
 Create your content on a sequence of artboards using a `Frame 01`, `Frame 02`, `Frame 03` naming convention.
 Each artboard acts as an animation keyframe and will play sequentially according to the naming structure.
 When ready, navigate to `Plugins ▸ Export More ▸ Artboards to GIF ` and select a playback method and frame animation delay ( see options below ).
 The file will export to the directory of your choosing.